AI Use Cases/Professional Services

 Revenue & Operational Impact

 The downstream cost is measurable: slow candidate-to-hire cycles extend bench time, inflating overhead and suppressing utilization rates.
 When a project kicks off and the right consultant isn't available because screening took three weeks, firms either pull under-qualified staff (eroding project margin) or delay engagement start dates (damaging client relationships and new business win rates).
-For firms running 65-75% utilization targets, even a two-week screening delay on a 10-person engagement team cascades into thousands in lost billable hours.
+For firms running 65-75% utilization targets, even a two-week screening delay on a 10-person engagement team cascades into hundreds of lost billable hours.

 Why Generic Tools Fail